- I am visiting Lund University. Can I print something here?

 - First, take a look at your print log and your transaction log, they can explain a lot.
 Please notice that there is a filter function!
 You might have to go into the filter and hit "Clear" to see everything.

 - Is it only you who are affected by the problem?
 If several people have the same problem you should contact firstname.lastname@example.org with details on the problem.

 - Did you release the job to the correct printer?
 Is there paper in the printer?
 Is there any error message on the printer screen?

 - (Students only) Have you got money enough on your printing account?
 Is the card that you connected still valid?
 Read this page.

 - Try printing another, simple, document.
 Create a new Word document, one page, only text.
 If this prints successfully follow the instructions below on how to fix the failing document.

-- Is your document in A3 or A4?
-If not, it will be deleted.
+- Your document needs to be in A3 or A4!
+Other formats as e.g. A2, Letter, US Letter or Folio will cause the job to be deleted!
 (This does not apply to the large format printers...).